xendk/custode.el/README.md

 didn't break something.

 Custode does it a bit differently:
-* It runs task on file save in Emacs.
+* It runs commands on file save in Emacs.
 99% of the time, this is what one needs, and for the last 1% there's still the excellent [entr](https://github.com/eradman/entr).
-* It doesn't show any output per default, but only pops up the task buffer when the task failed.
+* It doesn't show any output per default, but only pops up the output buffer when the command failed.

 While having a build/test window more or less permanently scrolling does gives a nice "Matrix hacker" feel to developing, it is probably